 Britney Spears recently stunned the world with her amazing abs, and she, too, didn’t get there by drinking soda, but rather, as her trainers report, by eating clean, unprocessed food and good carbs.
 This is how Spears describes the way to her beach body:

 “I’m really into raw food — sushi, basically…any kind of fruit.”

 The authors admonish the practice revealed by this study:

 “Obesity has become such a pressing public health issue that society must acknowledge the human suffering and costs associated with diabetes, obesity, and associated comorbidities.
 Musicians, actors, and other celebrities can be tremendously influential, particularly for the young fan base that may be swayed by their endorsements.
 Celebrities should leverage their influence to promote more healthful messages, and more effort should be made to reduce the exposure of children and adolescents to marketing, particularly for unhealthy food and nonalcoholic beverages."

 The same author headed another study in Pediatrics several years ago that similarly showed the extent and reach of star athlete endorsed junk food.
 That study found that 24 percent of all the top athlete endorsement deals were for foods and beverages, almost all for junk food and sugary drinks.

 Associating junk food and sugary drinks with fitness, strength, vigor, success, health and beauty is pretty ironic.
 But I guess that as long as we’re buying into it, these endorsements will continue.

-Full disclosure: I'm vice president of product development for Herbal Water, where we make organic herb-infused waters that have zero calories and no sugar or artificial ingredients.
+Full disclosure: I co-founded Herbal Water, which makes organic herb-infused waters that have zero calories and no sugar or artificial ingredients.
 I’m also a pediatrician and have been promoting good nutrition and healthy lifestyle for many years.
-On top of that, I really enjoy Coke ads, and wish the talent behind them would be used to further health.